 Knowledge of:

-Principles and practices of human resources benefits administration.
+Principles and practices of human resources benefit administration.

 Principles and practices of program development and administration.